Giant Forest

 The Giant Forest, famed for its giant sequoia trees, is within the United States' Sequoia National Park.
 This montane forest, situated at over 6000 ft above mean sea level in the western Sierra Nevada of California, covers an area of 1880 acre.
 The Giant Forest is the most accessible of all giant sequoia groves, as it has over 40 mi of hiking trails.

 Five of the ten most massive trees on Earth are located within the Giant Forest.
-The largest of these, named General Sherman, measures 36.5 ft across the base.
+The largest of these, the General Sherman Tree, measures 36.5 ft across the base.
 The giant sequoia is the world's most massive species of tree and is one of the six species documented to grow to 300 ft in height; the others are coast redwood, yellow meranti, Eucalyptus regnans, Douglas fir, and Sitka spruce.
 It is also among the longest-lived of all trees in the world.

 The area

 Giant Forest is close to Crystal Cave, Moro Rock and Crescent Meadow.

 The western trailhead of the High Sierra Trail which crosses the Sierra Nevada to Mount Whitney is at the Crescent Meadow parking area.

 Ponderosa, Jeffrey, Sugar, and Lodgepole pine trees are common here, as well as white and red fir.
 Visitors often see mule deer, Douglas squirrel, and American black bear.
 The National Park Service warns visitors not to leave any food in unattended vehicles because bears may break in to steal food.

 Giant Forest is unique among sequoia groves in that it contains large water-storing fen meadows such as Round Meadow, Crescent Meadow and Circle Meadow.